LastAncientOne/SimpleStockAnalysisPython/README.md

 ## Example Stock Scripts
 In command DOS drive C:\
-How to run python scripts in command prompt?
+How to run python scripts in command prompt or Windows PowerShell?
 ### Type: python SimpleStockScripts.py
 ______________________________________________________________________________________________________________________________
   1. How to get data from yahoo, quandl, or other sites?